Artemio Ricarte: Death; burial at Libingan ng mga Bayani

 Near the end of World War II, Ricarte again found himself taking flight from American and Filipino forces.
-Ricarte was implored by colleagues to evacuate the Philippines but had refused, stating "I can not take refuge in Japan at this critical moment when my people are in actual distress.
+Ricarte was implored by colleagues to evacuate the Philippines but had refused, stating, "I cannot take refuge in Japan at this critical moment when my people are in actual distress.
 I will stay in my Motherland to the last."

 In 1945, Ricarte joined Japanese forces led by General Tomoyuki Yamashita in their flight to northern Luzon, where he was caught up in the Battle of Bessang Pass against the Philippine Commonwealth Army, Philippine Constabulary, and USAFIP-NL in Tagudin, Ilocos Sur.
 As the battle turned into an Allied victory, Ricarte fled further into the Cordillera mountains.
 He then fell ill from dysentery and died on July 31, 1945, at the age of 78 in Hungduan, Ifugao.

 His grave was discovered later in 1954 by treasure hunters.
-Ricarte's body was exhumed and his tomb now lies in Manila at the Libingan ng mga Bayani.
-Furthermore, a landmark was inaugurated by historian Ambeth Ocampo, chairman of the National Historical Institute with a granddaughter of Ricarte in April 2002, at his grave in Hungduan.
+Ricarte's body was later exhumed and reinterred on March 22, 1978 at the Libingan ng mga Bayani, near Fort Bonifacio, the General Headquarters of the Philippine Army in the city of Taguig, with President Ferdinand Marcos giving a speech dedicated to Ricarte for the occasion.